 If you’re naturally curious and love to research, you may want to answer questions in exchange for extra cash.

-There are quite a few question-and-answer sites, such as Just Answer, Wonder, Ether, Maven, and Studypool (among others) that will allow you to earn as much as $4,000 a month, if you’re a doctor, lawyer or other professionals.
+There are quite a few question-and-answer sites, such as Just Answer, Wonder, Maven, and Studypool (among others) that will allow you to earn as much as $4,000 a month, if you’re a doctor, lawyer, or other professional.

 You can still earn money from this gig, even if you’re not a university-level professor.